huncijr/Dino-style-onekey-tut/README.md

 # Make the Chrome dino game (but in HTML, from scratch)

-You know the game.
-WiFi dies, Chrome shows you a pixel dinosaur, you press space and jump over cacti until you inevitably eat it.
-We're gonna build that exact thing — except our "dino" is a red square with derpy eyes because we're keeping it simple.
-One file, zero installs, open it and play.
+You know the Chrome dino game, the one that shows up when your internet cuts out.
+You press Space, jump over cacti, and try not to crash.
+We're making that same game, but our dino is a red square (we're keeping it simple).
+Everything is one file.
+No installs.
+Open it and play.

+> **Using VS Code?** Install the **Live Server** extension (Ctrl+Shift+X, search "Live Server", install).
+Then right-click `index.html` and pick *"Open with Live Server"*.
+It opens your game at `http://127.0.0.1:5500` and auto-refreshes every time you save.
+You can also just double-click the file and open it in Chrome, either way works.

 ![Full game preview](images/full-game.png)